 Modern AI resume screening follows four stages.
 Understanding them helps you judge whether a tool is genuinely intelligent or just dressed-up keyword matching.

 1. Resume parsing.
 The system ingests each CV in any format (PDF, Word, scanned image, or plain text) and extracts structured fields: work history, education, skills, certifications, and dates.
-Good parsers handle messy layouts, tables, multi-column designs, and even content pulled from LinkedIn profiles or portfolios.
+Good parsers handle messy layouts, tables, multi-column designs, and even content pulled from LinkedIn profiles.
 Weak ones choke on anything non-standard, which matters more than people expect: a brilliant candidate with an unconventional CV layout can be silently mis-parsed and effectively disappear.

 2. Semantic matching.
 The AI compares the parsed data to your job description, but unlike a basic applicant tracking system that only finds exact keyword matches, semantic matching understands meaning.
 It knows "ML engineer" and "machine learning engineer" are the same role.
 It recognises that "managed a team of eight" demonstrates leadership even if the word "manager" never appears.
-It understands that three years at a fast-growing startup may carry more relevant depth than five years in a narrow support function, depending on what the role actually needs.

 3. Scoring and ranking.
 Each candidate receives a fit score against your criteria, and the AI ranks them, often grouped into tiers like Recommended, Under Review, and Not a Match.
 This is the output recruiters actually use day to day: a prioritised list instead of an undifferentiated pile.
 The best tools also show why a candidate scored the way they did, so the recruiter can sanity-check the reasoning rather than trusting a number.